ayosec/qr2text/README.md

 # qr2text

-A CLI program to render a QR code directly on the terminal.
+A CLI program to render a QR code as plain text, using [block symbols](https://en.wikipedia.org/wiki/Block_Elements).

 ## Examples